-The proved reserves for the properties included herein were estimated by performance methods, analogy, or a combination of both methods.
-Approximately 83 percent of the proved producing reserves attributable to producing wells were estimated by performance methods.
-These performance methods include, but may not be limited to, decline curve analysis, which utilized extrapolations of historical production and pressure data available through December 2017 in those cases where such data were considered to be definitive.
-The data utilized in this analysis were furnished to Ryder Scott by Diamondback and were considered sufficient for the purpose thereof.
-The remaining 17 percent of the proved producing reserves were estimated by analogy, or a combination of performance and analogy methods.
-The analogy method was used where there were inadequate historical performance data to establish a definitive trend and where the use of production performance data as a basis for the reserve estimates was considered to be inappropriate.
+The proved reserves for the properties included herein were estimated by performance methods, analogy, or a combination of methods.
+Approximately 87 percent of the proved producing reserves attributable to producing wells and/or reservoirs were estimated by performance methods or a combination of methods.
+These performance methods include, but may not be limited to, decline curve analysis which utilized extrapolations of historical production and pressure data available through December, 2018 in those cases where such data were considered to be definitive.
+The data utilized in this analysis were furnished to Ryder Scott by Diamondback or obtained from public data sources and were considered sufficient for the purpose thereof.
+The remaining 13 percent of the proved producing reserves were estimated by analogy, or a combination of methods.
+These methods were used where there were inadequate historical performance data to establish a definitive trend and where the use of production performance data as a basis for the reserves estimates was considered to be inappropriate.